wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 A line containing the entire past transaction.

-ERRORS:
+Possible errors:

-- Same as `signTransaction`
+- Same as `signTransaction`.
-- `{message: "Filed request", data: "Error description", code: 15}` – a request was signed but not broadcasted
+- `{message: "Filed request", data: "Error description", code: 15}` – a request was signed but not broadcasted.

 ### signTransactionPackage